SIMION® Industry standard charged particle optics simulation software.

 Method #1 is useful for simpler things or to manually edit a PA file created by the other methods.
 It’s easiest to use for things that have cylindrical or 2D planar symmetry (i.e. surfaces of revolution or projections of 2D images) but can be used for 3D asymmetric geometries as well with a little more practice.

 Method #2-4 are useful for somewhat more complicated geometries, geometries defined more mathematically, or if you need to parameterize your model (e.g. accurately rescale or quickly change dimensions on your model for testing).
+See SIMION Example: geometry_optimize for an example of running a system over many parameterizations of a geometry, which GEM handles well (this would typically be more difficult to automate using a CAD package unless perhaps you used certain APIs in your CAD package from your SIMION user program).

 Method #3-4 are useful if your model already exists in another format, whether a complex solid drawn in a third-party CAD package or a field defined in a text file or other format.

-Method #3 (and Method #4 if using the SL Libraries) require SIMION® 8.0 (or the SL Toolkit for SIMION 7).
+Method #3 (and Method #4 if using the SL Libraries) require SIMION® 8.0 (or SL Toolkit for SIMION 7).
 Method #2 can optionally be done with Virtual Device.